MetehanSimsekk/EasyDAtaAccessForStudents/README.md

-# EasyDAtaAccesForStudents
+# Easy-DataAccess-for-Students
-This project does not sql.You can use it in the early days of your Sql and C# lessons
+Sql does not contain data